The number for the statewide reporting of child abuse is 1-800-922-5330. The national Domestic Violence Hotline is 1-800-799-7233.

 Abuse takes many forms.
 In addition to physical violence, which is not always present, common abuse includes isolation from friends, isolation from family and employment, constant surveillance on many levels, strict rules for behavior and limiting access to basics such as food, clothing and sanitary facilities.

+With the pandemic forcing abused together with abuser 24-7, isolation in the home gives even more power to the abuser.
 I’d also call on local government and my colleagues in the Legislature to keep this situation in mind when they look at how to allocate our resources.
 While economic stimulus is important for saving lives, it is also essential to support organizations and processes to give victims of abuse a way out and a way up.